centrifuge/documentation/docs/use/how-tinlake-works/index.md

 #### Why introduce a solver mechanism?

-If not all orders can be executed a mechanism is required to find the optimal solution to ensure as many transactions as possible are executed while adhering to certain restrictions such as the Max Reserve amount, min TIN risk buffer, DROP sovereignity etc. Finding the optimal solution for the four invest redeem transactions type of transactions (DROP redemptions, TIN redemptionsm, DROP investments, TIN investments) under a defined set of restrictions depicts a classic maximization problem that can be solved with linear programming.
+If not all orders can be executed a mechanism is required to find the optimal solution to ensure as many transactions as possible are executed while adhering to certain restrictions such as the Max Reserve amount, min TIN risk buffer, DROP sovereignity etc. Finding the optimal solution for the four invest redeem transactions type of transactions (DROP redemptions, TIN redemptions, DROP investments, TIN investments) under a defined set of restrictions depicts a classic maximization problem that can be solved with linear programming.

 #### How it works